Investing in the next materials frontier

 Another battery-oriented startup with which Solvay is involved is California-based Imprint Energy – though in this case, in the form of an indirect investment.
 “They make flexible batteries for sensors, IoT devices, wearables, etc. Solvay is helping them to scale up their current chemistry and develop a new generation of rechargeable batteries.
 Christine Ho, the co-founder and CEO of Imprint, will be a speaker at Hello Tomorrow, invited by Stéphane Roussel to talk about “the successful path for a startup” in front of an audience of 200 startups.

-He goes on explaining that working with Imprint Energy is a good example of collaboration on the emerging and fragmented market of IoT and connected devices, “where it’s difficult for Solvay to develop business, because we’re a volume-driven company.
-Collaborating with Imprint Energy enables us to reduce the strategic risk in entering this market,” he explains.
+He goes on to explain that working with Imprint Energy is a good example of collaboration on the emerging and fragmented market of IoT and connected devices, “where it’s difficult for Solvay to develop business, because we’re a volume-driven company.
+Collaborating with Imprint Energy enables us to reduce the strategic risk in entering this market.”

 True to Solvay’s DNA of long-term growth and value creation, Solvay Ventures entered the field of batteries knowing full well it’s an industry that requires patience and long-term investments.
 “But there is still lots to do, in particular in higher risk, emerging markets such as stationary batteries,” says Stéphane.